World-Ablaze/Guides/Pie's Germany Guide for 7.8.md

 ﻿# Germany build v2

+# IF YOU WANT TO SEE THE PICTURES PLEASE DOWNLOAD THE PDF INSTEAD

 # General Focus Order

 This focus order will last you until the start of war, and is a good starting point, deviations after